Qi Dan (Rare Crimson)

-Qi Dan is subtle in that it will not shock the palate right away.
-Rather, the more you drink, the more its unique character will develop.
+Qi Dan’s fresh leaves are light red-purple when young, creating an orchid floral aroma with a sweet finish.
+Descended from one of the oldest mother bushes in Wuyishan, its subtle character will not shock the palate right away, but the more you drink, the more its unique character will develop.

 - Tea Origin